analyticsgym/analytics_fundamentals/0_sql/8_sql_misc_notes.md

 9.  **Help your future self and colleagues with code comments/styling**

     -   Include inline code comments for complex logic.
-    -   Follow an agreed upon style guide to assist with code readability speed.
+    -   Follow an agreed upon style guide to assist with code readability/logic understanding speed.

-10. **Include data filters early on**
+10. **Include data filters as early as possible**

-    -   Reduce downstream processing load/run time by filtering to required data as early in query logic as possible.
+    -   Reduce downstream processing load/run time by filtering to required data early in query logic (i.e. in first CTE where relevant vs last CTE).
+    -   Double check for

+11. **Check of unexpected fanout in joins**

+    -   i.e. an analyst anticipates a 1 to 1 relationship for key X between Table A and Table B; however, duplicate entries for key X in Table B results in a multiplicative increase in output (fanout).
+    -   When relevant, check for expected uniqueness.

+12.

 \######################################################